 Intellectual disabilities can be mild, moderate, or severe.
 Someone’s personality, how they handle events, and other health care issues can affect how much support a person needs for daily living.
 Intellectual disability is thought to affect about 1 - 3% of the population.
 Of those affected, most have a mild intellectual disability.

-There are many causes of intellectual disability, but doctors find a specific reason in only 25% of cases.
 The most common syndromes associated with intellectual disabilities are Autism, Down syndrome, Fragile X Syndrome, and Fetal Alcohol Spectrum Disorder (FASD).

 Your child may have an intellectual disability if you notice any of the following: